siisee11/jeopardy/virtual_device/README.md

 255 is major number and 0 is minor number.

-Next, simply type `make` and insert module.
+Next, simply type `sudo make` and insert module.

 `sudo insmod virtual_device.ko`